anavinahar/architecture-center/docs/microservices/gateway.md

 - Load balancing.
 You can configure the external load balancer so that requests always go to a gateway node.
 That can save a network hop, which would otherwise happen whenever a request lands on a node that isn't running a gateway pod.
 This consideration applies mainly to large clusters, where the gateway runs on a relatively small fraction of the total nodes.

-In Azure Container Service, this approach currently requires [ACS Engine](https://github.com/Azure/acs-engine)) which allows you to create multiple agent pools.
+In Azure Container Service (ACS), this approach currently requires [ACS Engine](https://github.com/Azure/acs-engine)) which allows you to create multiple agent pools.

 ### Azure Application Gateway